NicholasACTran/DanceCompWiki/PrepDocuments/2024_CCX_Jedi_M&M.md

    1. This includes the "no words" rule when dancing spotlight

 #### Format
-1. Lead competitors onto the dance floor for their all-skate.
-2. Competitors take a step back except for the competitor(s) who will have the first spotlight.
+1. Competitors take a step back except for the competitor(s) who will have the first spotlight.
    1. Spotlighted couple will start separate
-3. The spotlighted competitor will dance their spotlight.
+2. The spotlighted competitor will dance their spotlight.
-4. The spotlighted competitor will step back, and the next spotlighted competitor will step forward.
+3. The spotlighted competitor will step back, and the next spotlighted competitor will step forward.
-5. Repeat steps 3-4 for all competitors.
+4. Repeat steps 3-4 for all competitors.
-6. Final all-skate.
+5. Final all-skate.
-7. Competitors are lined back up for judging.
+6. Competitors are lined back up for judging.
    1. MC will go behind each couple and the crowd will cheer (MC should tell the crowd to cheer for only one couple)
    2. Using an app or machine, record the loudness of the crowd
       1. If need be, and time allows, MC can reduce the number of competitors to the last 2-3